steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     The web footer should remove the Login/Register buttons when the active page is Login/Register.
         They are used for navigation not submitting the form.
-    Change the style of the Login/Register page to match the CSS of the Create/Edit pages.

     How are credentials handled in a ConnectionString in Production?